trebisky/stm32f103/README.md

 is a collection of "on the bare metal" style stuff.
 By and large it is the record of my education on these devices.

-My most recent work has moved to these project:
+My most recent work has moved to these projects:

 https://github.com/trebisky/stm32f411

 https://github.com/trebisky/libmaple-unwired

 It all began when I ordered a couple of